-Regulatory Analysis Form INDEPENDENT REGULATORY REVIEW COMMISSION (Completed by Promulgating Agency) KEVIEW COMMISSION (All Comments submitted on this regulation will appear on IRRC's website) (1) Agency -, Environmental Protection (2) Agency Number: 7 Identification Number: 525 IRRC Number: (3) PA Code Cite: 25 Pa.
-Code Chapters 121 and 12 9 (3) FA Code Cite.
-25 Fa.
-Code Chapters 121 and 12 7 (4) Short Title: Control of VOC Emissions from Gase oline Dispen sing Facilities (Stage I and Stage II) (5) Agency Contacts (List Telephone Number and Em nail Address): Primary Contact: Laura Edinger, 783-8727, ledinger , Secondary Contact: Jessica Shirley, 783-8727, jesshi , (6) Type of Rulemaking (check applicable box): $\square$ Proposed Regulation Emergen cy Certification Regulation; Final Regulation rtification by the Governor Final Omitted Regulation Cer rtification by the Attorney General (7) Briefly explain the regulation in clear and nontech nical languag e.
-(100 words or less) This proposed rulemaking would amend regulations re- 0 U emissions at gasoline dispensing facilities (GDFs) dur tanks ("Stage I" vapor recovery), during filling of mot 0 0 0 0 and during and after decommissioning of Stage II vap would allow owners of GDFs in the 5-county Philadelphia and 7-county Pittsburgh areas to remove Stage II vapor recovery equipment while preserving effective emission controls.
-The Department will submit the final regulations to the United States Environmental Protection Agency (EPA) for approval as a revision to the Commonwealth's State Implementation Plan (SIP).
+Regulatory Analysis Form INDEPENDENT REGULATORY REVIEW COMMISSION (Completed by Promulgating Agency) (All Comments submitted on this regulation will appear on IRRC's webs site) (1) Agency: Environmental Protection (2) Agency Number: 7 Identification Number: 525 IRRC Number: 3266 (3) PA Code Cite: 25 Pa.
+Code Chapters 121 and 129 (4) Short Title: Control of VOC Emissions from G asoline Disper nsing Facilities (Stage I and Stage II) (5) Agency Contacts (List Telephone Number and d Email Addr ess): Primary Contact: Laura Griffin, 717.783.8727, laur Secondary Contact: Jessica Shirley, 717.783.8727, 0 1 0 (6) Type of Rulemaking (check applicable box): Emergenc y Certification Regulation Proposed Regulation ification by the Governor Final Regulation Cert tification by the Attorney General Final Omitted Regulation(7) Briefly explain the regulation in clear and non tachnical lan maga (100 words or loss) (7) Brieny explain the regulation in clear and non neeminear rang guage.
+(100 worus of less) This final-form rulemaking amends regulations relating to control of volatile organic compound (VOC) emissions at gasoline dispensing facilities (GDFs) during loading of GDF underground gasoline storage tanks ("Stage I" vapor recovery), during filling of motor vehicles at the pump ("Stage II" vapor recovery), and during and after decommissioning of Stage II vapor recovery equipment.
+This final-form rulemaking requires owners and operators of GDFs in the 5-county Philadelphia and 7-county Pittsburgh areas to remove or decommission Stage II vacuum assist vapor recovery equipment while preserving effective emission controls.
+The final-form rulemaking will allow owners and operators of GDFs the option to remove or decommission vapor balance vapor recovery equipment.
+The Department will submit the final regulations to the United States Environmental Protection Agency (EPA) for approval as a revision to the Commonwealth's State Implementation Plan (SIP), codified at 50 CFR 51.2020(c)(1).
 (8) State the statutory authority for the regulation.
-Include specific statutory citation. (b) State the statutory authority for the regulation.
-Include specific statutory enation.
-This proposed rulemaking is authorized under section 5(a)(1) of the Air Pollution Control Act (APCA) (35 P.S. § 4005(a)(1)), which grants the Environmental Quality Board (Board) the authority to adopt rules and regulations for the prevention, control, reduction and abatement of air pollution in this Commonwealth, and section $5(a)(8)$ of the APCA (35 P.S. § $4005(a)(8)$ ), which grants the Board the authority to adopt rules and regulations designed to implement the provisions of the Clean Air Act (CAA) (42 U.S.C.A. §§ 7401-7671q).
+Include specific statutory citation.
+This final-form rulemaking is authorized under section 5(a)(1) of the Air Pollution Control Act (APCA) (35 P.S. § 4005(a)(1)), which grants the Environmental Quality Board (Board) the authority to adopt rules and regulations for the prevention, control, reduction and abatement of air pollution in this Commonwealth, and section 5(a)(8) of the APCA (35 P.S. § 4005(a)(8)), which grants the Board the authority to adopt rules and regulations designed to implement the provisions of the Clean Air Act (CAA) (42 U.S.C.A. §§ 7401-7671q).